Debitum Review Summary

 Cons

-- The community founded Debitum through a Token Generation Event (TGE), and the platform didn't honor its plans to develop usability for the DEB token
+- The community founded Debitum Network through a Token Generation Event (TGE), and the platform didn't honor its plans to develop usability for the DEB token

 - No secondary market